prrvchr/jdbcDriverOOo/README.md

 Its use requires the [installation and configuration][16] in LibreOffice / OpenOffice of a **JRE version 11 or later**.
 I recommend [Adoptium][17] as your Java installation source.

 If you are using the HsqlDB driver with **LibreOffice on Linux**, then you are subject to [bug 139538][18].
-To work around the problem, please uninstall the packages:
+To work around the problem, please **uninstall the packages** with commands:
-- libreoffice-sdbc-hsqldb
+- `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
-- libhsqldb1.8.0-java
+- `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

 If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HsqlDBembeddedOOo][19] extension.
 OpenOffice and LibreOffice on Windows are not subject to this malfunction.